Loy Allen Jr.: Winston Cup career

-1993: lmade his Winston Cup debut at Daytona International Speedway on July 3.
+1993: Allen made his Winston Cup debut at Daytona International Speedway on July 3.
 He drove the No. 37 Naturally Fresh Ford, a former Robert Yates Race Car, starting in fortieth position, finishing in 29th.
 He went on to compete at Talladega Superspeedway on July 25, where he placed 26th in the No. 37 Naturally Fresh Ford.
 Following that race, he joined the TriStar Motorsports Team in October at Phoenix Raceway Slick 50 500.
 He drove the No. 68 Country Time Ford, finishing 26th.

 1994: After winning eight poles in fifteen starts and a race at Atlanta Motor Speedway in the ARCA Series, Allen continued on driving for TriStar Motorsports Team in the No. 19 Hooters Ford.
 It was at the season-opening Daytona 500 that he became the second-youngest and first Rookie in Winston Cup history to win the Daytona 500 pole at the age of 27, behind a 26 year old Ricky Rudd in 1983.
 He would go on to finish 22nd in the race.
 In May, he finished seventh at the Coca-Cola 600 in Charlotte.
 He went on to finish fifteenth in the Budweiser 500 at Dover International Speedway in June and finished seventeenth in the Miller 500 at Pocono Raceway.
 In July, at Daytona, he missed the pole by hundredths of a second, as the late Winston Cup race car driver, Dale Earnhardt claimed the top spot.
-Allen had no wins and no top tens, had an average finish of 28.8 and finished 39th in the standings while having seven DNFs.
+Allen had no wins and no top-tens, had an average finish of 28.8 and finished 39th in the standings while having seven DNFs.
 However, he had three poles on the season at Daytona, Atlanta, and Michigan despite not qualifying for twelve races.

 1995: Allen signed with Junior Johnson Motorsports Team in the Hooters No. 27 Ford.
 He finished 17th at Daytona and 18th at Darlington, but failed to qualify at Atlanta (where he was on pole the year before), and sat 34th in the Winston Cup points.
 He was replaced by Hut Stricklin at Bristol.

-He returned to TriStar Motorsports, attempting 9 races and qualifying for 7.
-In their first race at Talladega, Loy Allen Jr qualified second, finishing tenth, his career-high Winston Cup Nascar finish.
+He returned to TriStar Motorsports, attempting nine races and qualifying for seven.
+In their first race at Talladega, he qualified second, and finished in tenth, his career-high Winston Cup finish.
 That summer, he also attempted Indianapolis and Michigan for Sadler Brothers Racing, but missed both races.

 1996: In the second race of the season at Rockingham Speedway, Allen suffered a neck injury that put him out of commission for several races.
 He recovered and returned to Pocono International Raceway in June finishing 23rd, followed by 21st at Talladega Superspeedway.

 1997: Allen continued racing with the TriStar Motorsports Team.
 He finished 26th at Daytona International Speedway, and 43rd at Rockingham Speedway.

 1999: After a two-year hiatus, Allen qualified for races at Michigan and Daytona.